View from the trail

 Sweat Heifer Trail

-After about 1.7 miles the AT passed a junction with the Sweat Heifer Trail.
-This is a steep trail, as much as a 16 per cent grade in some places, that is part of a route down to the Oconaluftee River valley.
+A little more than a mile and a half past Newfound Gap, the AT came to a junction with the Sweat Heifer Trail.
+This was a steep trail, as much as a 16 percent grade in some places.
+It can be followed down to the Oconaluftee River valley.

 Trail maintainer Don Dunning

-Don told me the weather has been so cold and the ground so frozen, this was the first time he and other maintainers had been able to take care of some of the important tasks like clearing water bars.
+Don told me the weather has been so cold and the ground too frozen to be able to work on the trail.
+This was the first time he and other maintainers had been able to take care of some of the important tasks.

 Water bars help channel water away from the trail to prevent erosion.
-Over time they can become blocked by mud, twigs and other debris, so it's up to volunteers like Don to shovel them out.
+Over time, they can become blocked by mud, twigs, and other debris.
+It's often up to volunteers like Don to keep them clear.

 View from trail

-After chatting with Don I moved on.
-I stopped for a quick lunch at Icewater Springs Shelter and then filtered water at a spring that was on the trail just beyond the shelter.
+Other than stopping to chat with Don, I didn't take a break until I reached Icewater Springs Shelter.
+I ate a quick lunch, then filtered water at a spring that was on the trail just beyond the shelter.

-From there the trail began to open up with more views.
-Though it was still cloudy, it was possible to see deep into the valleys below.
+The trail began to open up with more views after the shelter.
+Though it was still cloudy, I could see deep into the valleys below.

 Even as the Smokies were being settled and lumber companies began clearing the mountainside, this ridge remained rugged and difficult to penetrate.
 Few people reached the tops of these mountains because the forest was so dense.

-A forest fire ignited in 1925 on the North Carolina side of the ridge from the pile of dead foliage left from logging.
-As the fire spread it raced up over the ridge and into Tennessee.
-The intensity of the fire scorched the ground so deeply the soil became too sterile to support new plant growth.
+In 1925, a forest fire ignited on the North Carolina side of the ridge.
+It started in a pile of dead foliage left behind by loggers.
+As the fire spread, it raced over the ridge and into Tennessee.
+The intensity of the fire scorched the ground so deeply that the top soil became too sterile to support new plant growth.

-Four years later, a torrential rain washed away the top soil and caused severe erosion, exposing rocks and boulders underneath.
+Four years later, a torrential rain washed away the topsoil, causing severe erosion and exposing the rocks and boulders underneath.

-When the AT was blazed through these mountains in 1935, a side trail was cut to Charle's Bunion, and since then it has become a popular day hike destination.
+When the Civilian Conservation Corps cut AT along this ridge in 1935, they added a side trail to Charle's Bunion.
+Since then, it has become a popular day hike destination.

-I had been there before and wanted to stop there this time.
-Daylight was running short now and I still had hopes of reaching Tricorner Knob, though, so I elected to skip it.
+I had been there before and wanted to stop again this time.
+Daylight was running short now, however.
+I still had hopes of reaching Tricorner Knob, so I elected to skip it.

 Narrow ridge